satheeshpandianj/VolvoCars/README.md

 # VolvoCars
-This is related to Volvo Cars CRUD REST application assignment developed using Node JS for performance engineer position
+This is related to performance testing approach on Volvo Cars CRUD REST application developed using Node JS

 # Pre-requisites:
 The application files can be cloned from the git repository located at